The Headline We Should Be Reading: Anthropology Changed Everything

-Update January 2013: The fictitious headlines and imaginary pundit quotes below remain as painful satire.
+Update July 2013: The fictitious headlines and imaginary pundit quotes below remain as painful satire.
 This post got a nice mention in Ryan Anderson’s paper for the 2012 American Anthropological Association Meetings – see Fame of Sharing Anthropology: Valuing and Devaluing Anthropology.
-In retrospect, I should have used Jared Diamond rather than Paul Krugman for the third fictitious headline, since Diamond has of late taken to writing about Haiti and the Dominican Republic as part of his work on “natural experiments.”
-I’m still working through to what extent Diamond takes up the mantle of David Brooks, who wrote about Haiti without historical perspective–see Jared Diamond won’t beat Mitt Romney and Culture Doesn’t Matter – On Culture Matters and David Brooks.
+In retrospect, I should have used Jared Diamond rather than Paul Krugman for the third fictitious headline, especially since Diamond has of late taken to writing about Haiti and the Dominican Republic as part of his work on “natural experiments.”
+Moreover, it’s telling how much Jared Diamond has the ear of people like Bill Gates.

 Nation’s Pundits Gather to Reflect on Trouillot’s Work and Legacy: Anthropology Changed Everything